Edi Semedo

-Edi Mauricio Sanches Semedo (born 6 January 1999) is a Portuguese footballer who plays as a forward for Penafiel.
+Edi Mauricio Sanches Semedo (born 6 January 1999) is a Portuguese professional footballer who plays as a winger or forward for Cypriot First Division club Aris Limassol.

-Club career
+Career

 On 7 July 2019, Semedo signed with Belenenses SAD from Benfica.
-Semedo debuted for Belenenses SAD in a 2-0 Primeira Liga loss to Gil Vicente on 12 January 2020.
+Semedo debuted for Belenenses SAD in a 2–0 Primeira Liga loss to Gil Vicente on 12 January 2020.

 On 11 August 2021, he joined Penafiel.

+On 7 June 2023, Semedo signed a three-year deal with Polish Ekstraklasa club Radomiak Radom.

+On 16 January 2024, he was transferred to Cypriot First Division side Aris Limassol and penned a three-year contract, with a two-year extension option.
+The transfer fee involved was reported to be around €300,000.
+On 15 February 2025, Semedo returned to Poland to join top-flight club Jagiellonia Białystok on loan for the rest of the season.

 Personal life

 Born in Portugal, Semedo is of Cape Verdean descent.